t-silvers/pyrty/README.rst

 than the approach used by :code:`rpy2`.
 However, :code:`pyrty` strives to be even better integrated, easier to use, and produce cleaner code than :code:`rpy2`.
-While no benchmarks are provided, :code:`rpy2` will almost always be more performant, with some caveats for memory-bound functions, distribution, and processing details.
+While no benchmarks are provided, :code:`rpy2` will almost always be more performant, with some caveats for memory-bound functions and based on distribution and processing details.

 ..
 External references:
 .. _basilisk: https://www.bioconductor.org/packages/release/bioc/html/basilisk.html